catalinbuletin/formz/README.md

 The package provides a nice and easy way to generate and manage forms in your Laravel application.

-It has already implemented some CSS frameworks (Bootstrap 4, Bulma, Foundation) so you can skip directly to what matters to you.
+It supports out of the box a few CSS frameworks (Bootstrap 4, Bulma, Foundation) so you can skip directly to what matters to you.

 Creating forms is just as easy as ABC.